Welcome to my teaser page. Here, I share upcoming book extracts, fun quotes, and other cool deets about my current works in progress. Have fun!

 My eyes zoom in on Hot Angry Dad’s ringless left hand, then I remind myself we’re in a schoolyard as opposed to a city centre bar.
 This is absolutely not a pulling joint.
 Plus, ringless-ness doesn’t mean he isn’t married, or engaged, or living in unwedded bliss with the love of his life.
-Even more “plus”, I have a lifetime’s experience of making absolutely terrible man choices, which have resulted in very sensible policies ranging from “don’t fuck where you work” to “don’t fuck guys who still live with their mothers”.
+Even more plus, I have a lifetime’s experience of making absolutely terrible man choices, which has resulted in very sensible policies ranging from “don’t fuck where you work” to “don’t fuck guys who still live with their mothers”.
 It is totally prudent to add “don’t fuck possibly single dads you’ve stabbed with a muddy stick” to that list.

 But damn, he is hot though.

 “So, what’s with the stick?” he asks.
 A speck of humour draws all the anger out of his gorgeous eyes, and my heart skips a beat.
 Could I be any more hopeless?
 Or inappropriate?

 “My son found it on the way to school.
 He likes to build things.
 He’s very resourceful.”
 The guy gives me a womb-melting smile, and I want to ask him a thousand questions, starting with “Are you married?”, but instead I start apologising again.
 “I really am sorry about the stick.
 Thomas insisted I take it home and I forgot I had it in my hand.
 I do that sometimes . . . forget things.”